Master-of-Computer-Applications/rdbms_2023batch/2329024/rdbms_assignment.md

 # <p align="center">RDBMS ASSIGNMENT</p>
 ## Defination of Commands
 ### SQL stands for Structured Query Language.
-SQL commands are the instructions used to communicate with a database to perform tasks, functions, and queries with data. <br>
+SQL commands are the instructions used to communicate with a database to perform tasks, functions, and queries with data.
 ### SQL commands can be used to search the database and to do other functions like creating tables, adding data to tables, modifying data, and dropping tables. <br>
 |Data Definition Language (DDL)|Data Manipulation Language|Data Control Language|
 | :---  | :--- |:---|